 Due to the ceiling on CIP deviations, there can be an excess demand for synthetic dollar funding. $X_t^{SL}$ provided by the US government fills the excess demand and clears the FX swap market.
+Figure 11 describes the equilibrium of the FX swap market with a ceiling on CIP deviations imposed by central bank swap lines..
 In response to a contractionary US monetary policy shock, the supply function of synthetic dollar funding decreases.
 Without the swap line policy, CIP deviations would rise and synthetic dollar funding would decrease.
 However, since the swap line policy imposes a ceiling, CIP deviations do not rise.
 Instead, there is an excess demand for synthetic dollar funding, filled by swap lines $X_t^{SL}$ .